-A maximum allowable bearing capacity of 150kPa is recommended at the site for shallow level footings founded within very stiff clay soils and/or medium dense to dense sand soils, below topsoil, or other deleterious material (e.g., root affected soils, soft / loose soils, silt soils, uncontrolled fill etc).
+A maximum allowable bearing capacity of 150 kPa is recommended at the site for shallow level footings founded within Unit 2A very stiff clay soils that were encountered at the site, below topsoil, or other deleterious material (e.g. root affected soils, soft / loose soils, silt soils, uncontrolled 'existing' fill etc).